-The chairman of each political party in the county where possible shall recommend two registered voters in each precinct who are otherwise qualified, are residents of the precinct, have good moral character, and are able to read and write, for appointment as chief judge in the precinct, and he shall also recommend where possible the same number of similarly qualified voters for appointment as judges of election in that precinct.
-If such recommendations are received by the county board of elections no later than the fifth day preceding the date on which appointments are to be made, it must make precinct appointments from the names of those recommended.
-Provided that if only one name is submitted by the fifth day preceding the date on which appointments are to be made, by a party for judge of election by the chairman of one of the two political parties in the county having the greatest numbers of registered voters in the State, the county board of elections must appoint that person.
+The chairman of each political party in the county where possible shall recommend 16 17 two registered voters in each precinct who are otherwise qualified, are residents of the 18 precinct, have good moral character, and are able to read and write, for appointment as chief judge in the precinct, and he shall also recommend where possible the same number 19 20 of similarly qualified voters for appointment as judges of election in that precinct.
+If such 21 recommendations are received by the county board of elections no later than the fifth day preceding the date on which appointments are to be made, it must make precinct 22 23 appointments from the names of those recommended.
+Provided that if only one name is 24 submitted by the fifth day preceding the date on which appointments are to be made, by a party for judge of election by the chairman of one of the two political parties in the 25 county having the greatest numbers of registered voters in the State, the county board of 26 27 elections must appoint that person.

-If the recommendations of the party chairs for chief judge or judge in a precinct are insufficient, the county board of elections may name to serve as chief judge or judge in that precinct registered voters in that precinct who were not recommended by the party chairs.
-If, after diligently seeking to fill the positions with registered voters of the precinct, the county board still has an insufficient number of officials for the precinct, the county board may appoint to the positions registered voters in other precincts in the same county who meet the qualifications other than residence to be precinct officials in the precinct.
-In making its appointments, the county board shall assure, wherever possible, that no precinct has a chief judge and judges all of whom are registered with the same party.
-In no instance shall the county board appoint nonresidents of the precinct to a majority of the three positions of chief judge and judge in a precinct.

-If, at any time other than on the day of a primary or election, a chief judge or judge of election shall be removed from office, or shall die or resign, or if for any other cause there be a vacancy in a precinct election office, the chairman of the county board of elections shall appoint another in his place, promptly notifying him of his appointment.
-If at all possible, the chairman of the county board of elections shall consult with the county chairman of the political party of the vacating official, and if the chairman of the county political party nominates a qualified voter of that precinct to fill the vacancy, the chairman of the county board of elections shall appoint that person.
-In filling such a vacancy, the chairman shall appoint a person who belongs to the same political party as that to which the vacating member belonged when appointed.
-If the chairman of the county board of elections did not appoint a person upon recommendation of the chairman of the party to fill such a vacancy, then the term of office of the person appointed to fill the vacancy shall expire upon the conclusion of the next canvass held by the county board of elections under this Chapter, and any successor must be a person nominated by the chairman of the party of the vacating officer.
+28 If the recommendations of the party chairs for chief judge or judge in a precinct are 29 insufficient, the county board of elections by unanimous vote of all of its members may name to serve as chief judge or judge in that precinct registered voters in that precinct 30 who were not recommended by the party chairs.
+If, after diligently seeking to fill the 31 32 positions with registered voters of the precinct, the county board by unanimous vote of all of its members still has an insufficient number of officials for the precinct, the county 33 board may appoint to the positions registered voters in other precincts in the same county 34 who meet the qualifications other than residence to be precinct officials in the precinct, 35 provided that where possible the county board shall seek and adopt the recommendation 36 of the county chairman of the political party affected.
+In making its appointments, the 37 county board shall assure, wherever possible, that no precinct has a chief judge and 38 judges all of whom are registered with the same party.
+In no instance shall the county 39 40 board appoint nonresidents of the precinct to a majority of the three positions of chief judge and judge in a precinct.
+41 there be a vacancy in a precinct election office, the chairman of the county board of 1 2 elections shall appoint another in his place, promptly notifying him of his appointment.
+If 3 at all possible, the chairman of the county board of elections shall consult with the county 4 chairman of the political party of the vacating official, and if the chairman of the county 5 political party nominates a qualified voter of that precinct to fill the vacancy, the 6 chairman of the county board of elections shall appoint that person.
+In filling such a 7 vacancy, the chairman shall appoint a person who belongs to the same political party as 8 that to which the vacating member belonged when appointed.
+If the chairman of the 9 county board of elections did not appoint a person upon recommendation of the chairman 10 of the party to fill such a vacancy, then the term of office of the person appointed to fill the vacancy shall expire upon the conclusion of the next canvass held by the county 11 12 board of elections under this Chapter, and any successor must be a person nominated by 13 the chairman of the party of the vacating officer.